caindy/caindy.github.io/_posts/2016-06-20-supply-chain.md

 Most of what we call learning today is simply imitation.
 Feynman has a famous rant on cargo cult "science", but I think technology is inherently biased towards an imitation-first path to mastery.
-Language is a technology to which we have adapted, a reciprocal evolution, but imitation remains the primary means of acquisition.
+Language is a technology to which we have apparently adapted, a reciprocal evolution, but imitation remains the primary means of acquisition.

 The individual's mastery of any technology necessarily involves stages of rote imitation.
-Though vanishingly few progress through these stages with an alacrity that belies the technological aspect, the non-instinctual nature, it remains a process of wiring our brains and so implies repetition and assidiuously identifying and replicating salient details.
+Though vanishingly few do progress through these stages with an alacrity that belies the technological aspect, the non-instinctual nature, it remains a process of wiring our brains and so implies repetition and assidiuously identifying and replicating salient details.